gpapadog/personal-website/content/publication/BA_Discussion/index.md

 ---
-title: Discussion of "Bayesian Regression Tree Models for Causal Inference: Regularization, Confounding, and Heterogeneous Effects" by Hahn, Murray and Carvalho.
+title: Discussion of \"Bayesian Regression Tree Models for Causal Inference: Regularization, Confounding, and Heterogeneous Effects\" by Hahn, Murray and Carvalho.
 authors:
 - admin
 - Fan Li